mykeln/tempo/README.md

 then, depending on the month, decide which zones are "open" for training. out of those zones, pick the weakest one and set that for the next block

 //FIXME: use stored values to populate placeholders in setup form
+FIXME: source code is on the .phps files: http://helper.pp19dd.com/

 if ((thisWeek == 47) || (thisWeek == 43) || (thisWeek == 39)) {